World War II by country: Mongolia

-During the war, Outer Mongolia—officially the Mongolian People's Republic—was ruled by the communist government of Khorloogiin Choibalsan and was closely linked to the Soviet Union.
+During the war, Mongolia—officially the Mongolian People's Republic—was ruled by the communist government of Khorloogiin Choibalsan and was closely linked to the Soviet Union.
 Mongolia was considered a breakaway province of the Republic of China by most nations.
 In August 1937, as part of their effort to support China, the Soviets decided to station troops along Mongolia's southern and southeastern frontiers.
 The arrival of the Soviet army coincided with a series of intensified terrors and purges (the "Great Terror").

 The Soviet–Japanese Neutrality Pact of 13 April 1941 recognized the neutrality of Mongolia and its place with the Soviet sphere of influence.
 Its geographical situation made it a buffer state between Japanese forces and the Soviet Union.
 In addition to keeping around 10% of the population under arms, Mongolia provided supplies and raw materials to the Soviet military and financed several units, and half million military trained horses.

 Mongolian troops took part in the Battle of Khalkhin Gol in the summer of 1939 and in the Soviet invasion of Manchuria in August 1945, both times as small part in Soviet-led operations.
 On 10 August 1945, the Little Khural, the Mongolian parliament, issued a formal declaration of war against Japan.

 For Mongolia, the most important result of World War II was the recognition of its independence by China, American consent having been given with the Yalta agreement.

-Montenegro

-See Yugoslavia and Kingdom of Montenegro.